 How to Give Pills to a Dog

 As you tilt your dog’s head back, the lower jaw will naturally drop and open up.
 Place the pill on the base of the dog’s tongue, near the throat area and as far back as possible.
-Then slightly push the pill down their throat.
+Then carefully push the pill down their throat.

 Stroke your dog’s neck as soon as you close their mouth.
-This will help the pill to go down more smoothly inside their throat.
-A caressing hand will encourage your canine.
+This will help the pill down more smoothly inside their throat.
+A caressing hand will encourage your dog.
 They can often sense what you want, somehow.

-Pills vs. Capsules & Syrup Medicines
+Pills vs. Capsules vs. Syrup

 Once you get the hang of it, oral pills are easier to give than capsules and liquid medicines.
 When a pill is swallowed by your dog, your task is done almost immediately.
 Then you’ll just need to closely monitor them.